drpetersonfernandes/SimpleLauncher/parameters.md

 ## Amstrad CPC

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\Amstrad CPC<br>
 **System Is MAME?** false<br>